jiyoungh93/Coding-Test/README.md

-repository to prepare for coding test using HackerRank and Leetcode
+Repository to prepare for coding test using HackerRank and Leetcode